sonata-nfv/tng-sdk-validation/README.md

                         validating the SDK project.
   --project PROJECT_PATH
                         Validate the service of the specified SDK project.
+  --package PACKAGE_FILE
+                        Validate the specified package descriptor.
   --service NSD         Validate the specified service descriptor.
 The
                         directory of descriptors referenced in the service descriptor should be specified using the argument '-- path'.
-  --function VNFD       Validate the specified function descriptor.
+  --function VNFD/CNFD  Validate the specified function descriptor.
 If a
                         directory is specified, it will search for descriptor files with extension defined in '--dext' --api                 Run validator in service mode with REST API.